Suppression and enhancement of bosonic stimulation by atomic interactions

 \subsection{Light scattering and collection}

 We count the scattered photons using an electron multiplying charge-coupled device (EMCCD) camera (PROHS-1024BX3), with a quantum efficiency of $95\%$, in an imaging system with a numerical aperture of $\approx 0.1$.
 Hardware binning over $32\times32$ pixels and a gain of $\approx 100$ are used to ensure that photon shot noise dominates over the readout noise.
 The typical measured photon count corresponds to a single-shot signal-to-noise ratio of about $6$; our measurements are then averaged over at least $50$ repetitions.

 For each set of $E$ measurements we normalize $\Gamma$ by the single-particle scattering rate $\Gamma_0$, which we obtain by probing clouds that were allowed to expand in time-of-flight for $\SI{10}{\milli \second}$.
 Note that the systematic uncertainty in determining $\Gamma$ and $\Gamma_0$ separately is $\lesssim10\%$, but that does not affect their ratio.

-In our experiments, with the incoming beam detuned $1\,$GHz from the $\SI{766.7}{\nano\metre}$ line and having $\sigma^-$ polarization with respect to its horizontal propagation axis (Fig.~\ref{fig1}{\bf a}), the $B$ field oriented along the vertical axis, and the scattered photons collected at an angle of \SI{35}{\degree} in the horizontal plane, both spin-preserving (Rayleigh) and spin-changing (Raman) scattering occur, and only the former is bosonically enhanced~\cite{Lu:2023}.
-In Extended Data Fig.~\ref{fig:si:3}, we show for both our spin states the calculated fraction of scattering events that are spin-preserving in the limit of single-particle scattering.
+In our experiments, with the incoming beam detuned $1\,$GHz from the $\SI{766.7}{\nano\metre}$ line and having $\sigma^-$ polarization with respect to its horizontal propagation axis (Fig.~1{\bf a}), the $B$ field oriented along the vertical axis, and the scattered photons collected at an angle of \SI{35}{\degree} in the horizontal plane, both spin-preserving (Rayleigh) and spin-changing (Raman) scattering occur, and only the former is bosonically enhanced~\cite{Lu:2023}.
+In Extended Data Fig.~3, we show for both our spin states the calculated fraction of scattering events that are spin-preserving in the limit of single-particle scattering.

 Finally, note that photon re-absorption (multiple-scattering) is negligible for our system because the mean-free-path of the photons is $> 2\,$cm, much larger than the cloud size.